 Marco Polo Bridge

-The archives say that the Lugou River was "turbulent and flowing unusually fast."
-With the construction of the Guantan Reservoir after 1949, upstream of the Marco Polo Bridge, many trees were planted on the banks of the river, and the previous location was also tamed, no longer presenting a constant risk of flooding.
+According to archival data, the Lugou River was "turbulent and flowed extremely fast."
+With the construction of the Guantan Reservoir after 1949, many trees were planted upstream from the Marco Polo Bridge on the banks of the river, and the former location was also tamed, no longer posing a constant risk of flooding.

-The Lugou River was also known as the Wuding (Lack of Stability) River, and although the Kangxi Emperor gave it the auspicious name of Yongding (Eternal Stability), it was only after the founding of the People's Republic that the river truly became "eternally stable."
-However, seven centuries later, the river water remains as fast as ever.
-But thanks to the unusually strong construction of the bridge's foundation, the endless impacts of the torrential current did not leave any traces on it.
+The Lugou River was also known as the Wuding River (Lack of Stability), and even though the Kangxi Emperor gave it the auspicious name Yongding (Eternal Stability), it was only after the founding of the People's Republic that the river truly became "eternally stable."
+However, after seven centuries, river water remains as fast as ever.
+But thanks to the extraordinarily solid construction of the bridge's foundation, the endless blows of the torrential current did not leave any traces on it.

 Marco Polo Bridge